Female fertility can be defined as the ability of a woman to conceive and carry a pregnancy for 9 months, which is called full-term pregnancy.

 When do women ovulate?

 In women with a normal 28-day menstrual period, the most fertile period, that is, ovulation occurs 14 days after the first day of the last menstruation.
-Nonetheless, the days before and after this date are considered to be fertile, which means that the woman could get pregnant as well.
+Nonetheless, the days before and after this date are considered to be fertile, which means that the woman could get pregnant.

 What age do girls get their period?